 All because she’s bored, as she puts it.
 Her actions cancel out boredom, though.

 It seems she wants to spite her CO, Muro, for not giving her a mission.
-But Muro suspects Sandy is suffering from
+But Muro suspects Sandy is suffering from PTSD, and denies her a job to give her time to heal.

 Of course Sandy doesn’t know this, but it’s still a leap from being the soldier who ended the war to breaking the law because she’s bored.
 Especially if she keeps on insisting she’s still a patriot, and everything she does is for her country.